What is psikat?

 Bottom

-• Piano Keyboard - an on-screen keyboard toggled with Cmd/Ctrl+K
+• Mixer - toggled with Cmd/Ctrl+M

 Pattern Editor